FiloCara/pyOptris/README.md

 ## Examples

-The folder provides an example script (example.py)
+The folder provides an example script (example.py).
+The example needs *OpenCV* installed.

 ```python
 import pyOptris as optris